-I, CRESENCIO P. AQUINO, of legal age, Filipino, and a resident of No 8 Apeecho Street, Portofino Heights, Daang Hari, Almanza Dos, Las Pinas, Metro Manila, Philippines, after having been duly sworn in accordance with law do hereby declare that:
+I, CRESENCIO P. AQUINO, of legal age, Filipino, and a resident of I after having been duly sworn in accordance with law do hereby declare that:

-1. I am a nominee for independent director of EMPIRE EAST LAND HOLDINGS, INC. (the "Company"), a corporation duly organized and existing under and by virtue of the laws of the Republic of the Philippines, with principal office at the 2F Tower 2, Kasara Urban Resort Residences, P. Antonio St., Barangay Ugong, Pasig City, Metro Manila, Philippines, and have been its independent director since 15 February 2018.

-2. I am affiliated with the following companies or organizations:
+- 1. I am a nominee for independent director of EMPIRE EAST LAND HOLDINGS, INC. (the "Company"), a corporation duly organized and existing under and by virtue of the laws of the Republic of the Philippines, with principal office at the 2F Tower 2, Kasara Urban Resort Residences, P. Antonio St., Barangay Ugong, Pasig City, Metro Manila, Philippines, and have been its independent director since 15 February 2018. - 2.
+I am affiliated with the following companies or organizations:

+Company/Organization Position/Relationship Period of Service Megaworld Corporation Independent Director 2018 - Present Global-Estate Resorts, Inc. Independent Director 2018 - Present
-3. I possess all the qualifications and none of the disqualifications to serve as an independent director of the Company, as provided for in Section 38 of the Securities Regulation Code ("SRC"), its Implementing Rules and Regulations ("IRR"), and other issuances of the Securities and Exchange Commission ("SEC").

-4. To the best of my knowledge, I am not related in any capacity or degree to any director, officer, or substantial shareholder of the Company, any of its related companies, or any of its substantial shareholders.

-5. To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding.

-6. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the SRC and its IRR, the Code of Corporate Governance for Publicly Listed Companies, and other SEC issuances.

-7. I shall inform the Corporate Secretary of the Company of any changes in the abovementioned information within five (5) days from its occurrence.
+- 3. I possess all the qualifications and none of the disqualifications to serve as an independent director of the Company, as provided for in Section 38 of the Securities Regulation Code ("SRC"), its Implementing Rules and Regulations ("IRR"), and other issuances of the Securities and Exchange Commission ("SEC"). - 4.
+To the best of my knowledge, I am not related in any capacity or degree to any director, officer, or substantial shareholder of the Company, any of its related companies, or any of its substantial shareholders. - 5.
+To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - 6.
+I shall faithfully and diligently comply with my duties and responsibilities as independent director under the SRC and its IRR, the Code of Corporate Governance for Publicly Listed Companies, and other SEC issuances. - 7.
+I shall inform the Corporate Secretary of the Company of any changes in the above-mentioned information within five (5) days from its occurrence.